Skip to content

 The following history of LIHEAP was adapted from the Congressional Research Service [iv].

 LIHEAP funds are allocated to the states according to a formula that has a long and complicated history.
 In 1980, Congress created the predecessor program to LIHEAP, the Low-Income Energy Assistance Program (LIEAP).
 Because Congress was particularly concerned with the high costs of heating (as opposed to cooling), funds under LIEAP were distributed according to a multi-step formula that benefitted cold-weather states.
-Later in 1980, Congress further amended the LIEAP formula in a continuing resolution but did nothing to change the emphasis on heating expenditures in cold-weather states.
+Later, in 1980, Congress further amended the LIEAP formula in a continuing resolution but did nothing to change the emphasis on heating expenditures in cold-weather states.
 Congress enacted LIHEAP in 1981, replacing LIEAP, and specified that states would continue to receive the same percentage of regular funds that they did under the LIEAP formula.

-When Congress reauthorized LIHEAP in 1984, it changed the program’s formula by requiring the use of more recent population and energy data and requiring that HHS consider all energy costs of low-income households (a change from the focus on heating needs of all households).
+When Congress reauthorized LIHEAP in 1984, it changed the program’s formula by requiring more recent population and energy data and requiring that HHS consider all energy costs of low-income households (a change from the focus on heating needs of all households).
 The effect of these changes meant that funds would be shifted from cold-weather northeastern and Midwestern states to southern and western states.
 To prevent a dramatic shift of funds, Congress added two “hold-harmless” provisions to the formula.
-The result of these provisions is current law, three-tiered formula, the application of which depends on the amount of regular funds that Congress appropriates.
+The result of these provisions is current law, a three-tiered formula, the application of which depends on the amount of regular funds that Congress appropriates.

 See the Coronavirus Relief Bill Page for changes to the Program from legislation passed in 2021.